bao-project/bao-docs/source/development/misra.rst

 Each repository in the project might abide by the guidelines with varying degrees of fidelity.
-Each will have its independent :ref:`MISRA artefacts<misra_artefacts>`, although these might derive from the same base and be easily migrated from one repository to another.
-The processes and artefacts described in this document shall be overseen and enforced by the appointed repository's :ref:`MISRA managers<misra_manager>`.
+Each will have its independent :ref:`MISRA artifacts<misra_artifacts>`, although these might derive from the same base and be easily migrated from one repository to another.
+The processes and artifacts described in this document shall be overseen and enforced by the appointed repository's :ref:`MISRA managers<misra_manager>`.